Rickhardt/api-mes-info/README.md

 - eqpattrib (for MES only):
     - returns attributes assign to equipments; also, who created or modified the current version of the equipment, the description, the current batch loaded into it, the current state (e.g. IDLE), current capacity, user that interacted with it and the step it is assign to.
 Multiple equipments can be query at the same time.

+# Changes done on 12/06/2022
+- Added a "landing page" that serves as instructive for developers about how the API works and what can it do.